risquanter/simulation-util/CONTRIBUTING.md

-# Contributing to Java Metalog Distribution
+# Contributing to Risquanter - Simulation-Util

 This project uses DCO to manage contributions: